 One of the wonders of the ancient world, this onetime pagan temple, a marvel of architectural harmony and proportion, is the best-preserved ancient building in Rome.
-It was entirely rebuilt by the emperor Hadrian around AD 120 on the site of an earlier pantheon (from the Greek pan, all, and theon, gods) erected in 27 BC by Augustus's general Agrippa.
-It's thought that the majestic circular building was actually designed by Hadrian, as were many of the temples, palaces, and lakes of his enormous villa at Tivoli.
-Hadrian nonetheless retained the inscription over the entrance from the original building (today, unfortunately, replaced with modern letters) that named Agrippa as the builder.
-This caused enormous confusion among historians until, in 1892, a French architect discovered that all the bricks used in the Pantheon dated from Hadrian's time.
+It was entirely rebuilt by the emperor Hadrian around AD 120 on the site of an earlier pantheon (from the Greek: pan, or all, and theon, or gods) erected in 27 BC by Augustus's general Agrippa.

 To do the interior justice defied even Byron.
 He piles up adjectives, but none seems to fit: "Simple, erect, severe, austere, sublime."
-Not surprising, perhaps, when describing a dome 141 feet high and the same across.
-Although little is known for sure about the Pantheon's origins or purpose, it's worth noting that the five levels of trapezoidal coffers represent the course of the five then-known planets and their concentric spheres.
-Then, ruling over them, comes the sun represented symbolically and literally by the 30-foot-wide eye at the top.
-The heavenly symmetry is further paralleled by the coffers themselves: 28 to each row, the number of lunar cycles.
-Note how each coffer takes five planetary steps toward the wall.
-Then in the center of each would have shone a small bronze star.
+Although little is known for sure about the Pantheon's origins or purpose, it's worth noting that the five levels of trapezoidal coffers (sunken panels in the ceiling) represent the course of the five then-known planets and their concentric spheres.
+Ruling over them is the sun, represented symbolically and literally by the 30-foot-wide eye at the top.
+The heavenly symmetry is further paralleled by the coffers: 28 to each row, the number of lunar cycles.
+In the center of each would have shone a small bronze star.
 Down below the seven large niches were occupied not by saints, but, it's thought, by statues of Mars, Venus, the deified Caesar, and the other "astral deities," including the moon and sun, the "sol invictus."
-(Academics still argue, however, about which gods were most probably worshipped here.
-We may never know for sure.)
+(Academics still argue, however, about which gods were most probably worshipped here.)